 If this is not possible, the use of alternative mitigation measures to reduce the impacts must be implemented.

 Mitigation and compensation methods can include:

 - Changing work methods or timing to avoid roosting periods.
 For example, work to be complete during winter on summer roosts.

 - Creating new roosts within the same building or on neighbouring structure

 - Improving or creating habitats.
 Such as new foraging areas

 - Roost monitoring after the development

-What happens after a protect species license is granted?
+What happens after a protected species license is granted?

 Once all the correct paperwork is in place and Natural England has granted your protect species license, The ecologist, architect, construction company, and yourself will decide on a date whereby work will be started.
 The ecology consultant will take one or both of two main steps: